CircleCI-Public/circleci-config-generator/README.md

 The repo contains a shell script to generate a basic configuration file for CircleCI 2.0

----

-## NOTE: WIP - do not use until this notice has been removed.

----

 ## Reason to use this

 If a project (git repo) is connected to CircleCI and has no `circle.yml` (for CircleCI 1.0) or `.circleci/config.yml` (for CircleCI 2.0) file, CircleCI will try to build on CircleCI 1.0 using 'inference' (we inspect the files and 'infer' what tests to run).